telerik/xaml-docs/controls/radgridview/managing-data/add-new-entries.md

 	End Sub
 	{{endregion}}

-When the new item is committed, it will be automatically added to RadGridView's __Items__ collection.
+When the new item is committed, it is added to RadGridView's __Items__ collection.

 #### __Figure 2: The new row__